w3f/polkadot-wiki/docs/kusama-claims.md

 cargo install --git https://github.com/alexcrichton/wasm-gc
 ```

-Alternatively, you can build `subkey` from the source code.
+Alternatively, you can build Subkey from the source code.

 1. Follow the build instructions for
    [Substrate](https://substrate.dev/docs/en/knowledgebase/getting-started).
-2. When building, only build `subkey` by typing `cargo build -p subkey`.
+2. When building, only build Subkey by typing `cargo build -p subkey`.
 3. The executable is `./target/debug/subkey`.

 #### Usage

-You can use subkey on a computer that is not connected to the internet for added security.
+You can use Subkey on a computer that is not connected to the internet for added security.

 The command `subkey --network kusama generate` will generate a new key-pair.
 If you want to be more
 secure, use 24 words, `subkey --network kusama generate --words 24`.